 When are the winners announced?

 Awards winners and highly commended companies are announced at ceremonies during Routes events.
-The overall winners from each of the regional awards are automatically shortlisted for the World Routes Marketing Awards.
+The overall winners from each of the regional awards are automatically shortlisted for the World Routes Awards.

 What does it take to win?

-This year, the Overall Winner for the World Routes Marketing Awards was Brussels Airport.
+Last year, the Overall Winner for the World Routes Marketing Awards was Brussels Airport.
 Our judges recognised it has a comprehensive marketing plan across all B2B and B2C channels.